olynch/alarmpi/README.md

 #Alarm Pi

-I don't have a smartphone for the next few weeks, but I need an alarm clock that wakes me up with music.
-Therefore, I needed to use my raspberry pi.
-This meteor app allows you to configure playlists of songs from youtube to play at different times.
+I don't have a smartphone for the next few weeks, but because I can sleep through alarms that don't change (ie. aren't music), I need some way of getting a musical alarm.
+Obviously, the simplest solution was to write my own for the raspberry pi.
+This is a meteor app custom-made for that very purpose.
+It provides an interface to set times for alarms, make them recurring on certain days, and create playlists of songs from youtube to play as the alarm sound.

 # Todo